Making Our Lives One Great Big Thanksgiving

 "It seems to me that in the Great Thanksgiving Prayer we are asserting a fundamental spiritual stance, a response to life, the universe and everything which is sheer gratitude and wonder.
 This stance is potentially immensely liberating.......
 It is immensely liberating to give thanks.
 So it is right to give him thanks and praise.
 Indeed it is our duty and our joy at all times in all places.
 The basic response of thanksgiving is something that spills over into the whole of life.
 True, we do not always feel like that, but the Eucharist keeps us in remembrance that it is not about feelings: it is about a whole perspective on reality, which requires this response, because we are creatures who owe everything to our Creator, and we are making a thank offering.
 Let me remind you, too, that this making of a thank offering is one way in which the Eucharist is a sacrifice, the sacrifice of the best we have and the best we can be."

 How strong, how resolute is that piece of writing.
 Her response to the good news is also good news for us, evidence that we can do more than just shoulder burdens and field disappointment and grieve over bad news.
 We can learn—yes, it won’t come naturally at first—to give thanks and praise.
-There’s much that goes into building a life of gratitude, but taking in the testimony and the insights of Professor Watson, who is also an ordained Mehodist minister, would be a good first step.
+There’s much that goes into building a life of gratitude, but taking in the testimony and the insights of Professor Young, who is also an ordained Methodist minister, would be a good first step.